leg100/pug/README.md

 NOTE: Requires `infracost` to be installed on your machine, along with configured API key.

 Pug integrates with [infracost](https://www.infracost.io/) to provide cost estimation.
-Select workspaces on the workspace page and press `$` to run calculate their costs:
+Select workspaces on the workspace page and press `$` to calculate their costs:

 ![Infracost output screenshot](./demo/infracost_output.png)